 Bridge the gap gradually with these steps:

-1. Practice in your quiet front yard first, where mild distractions like passing cars and neighbors exist.
+- Start in your quiet front yard, where you have minor distractions like passing cars and neighbors.

-2. Move to a fenced tennis court or empty baseball field, maintaining controlled space with novel smells.
+- Go to a fenced in tennis court or an empty baseball field with lots of space and new smells.

-4. Graduate to busier times only after achieving 90% success rate in quieter settings.
+- Don’t move on to busier times until you’re at a 90% success rate in quieter times.

 What to Do When Your Dog Hesitates or Half-Commits

-When you advance again, increase difficulty by only 10-20% at a time.
-If your dog stops mid-recall, resist repeating the command, which teaches them to ignore you.
+5. When you go on again, push it only 10-20% harder.
+If your dog stops mid-recall, don’t repeat the command because that just teaches him to ignore you.

-Instead, use your body language—crouch down, clap your hands, or back away—to make yourself more interesting than that patch of grass.
+You need to use your body language (squat down, clap your hands, back away, etc.) to make yourself more interesting than a patch of grass.

 Make “Coming to You” the Most Fun Option

-The secret to bulletproof recall isn’t just training sessions, it’s making yourself the most exciting thing in your dog’s world.
+The real secret to bulletproof recall is not all the training sessions I throw at you, but making yourself the most exciting thing in your dog’s world.

 Recall Games Your Dog Will Beg You to Play